proxbAR/medical-agent/README.md

 1. Install UV.
 I recommend doing it using the following command (it keeps it local to your user): pipx install uv

+2. Run the 'pipx ensurepath' command in order to get pipx synced with your PATH. pipx ensurepath

-2. Run the 'uv sync' command
+3. Run the 'uv sync' command.
    uv sync

-3. Run bot.py using the 'uv run' command uv run bot.py
+4. Run bot.py using the 'uv run' command. uv run bot.py